 There are just as many siding options for mobile homes as there are for traditional houses, including vinyl, wood, composites, steel, etc. This is great news for mobile homeowners, but it does mean that shopping for that perfect siding can be a bit frustrating due to the sheer number of options on the market.

 Mobile homes tend to be clad in steel siding, vinyl, and wood, often in a traditional lap pattern.
 Mobile homeowners that want to capture the beauty of real wood often end up going with timber siding, often times not realizing that there is a wonderful alternative available.

-Some of the main advantages of TruLog Steel as cladding for your mobile home include:
+Some of the main advantages of TruLog Steel as cladding for double wide log cabin mobile homes:

 - Low Maintenance Needs – TruLog doesn’t require surface treatments like painting or restaining as real wood would.
 Basic cleaning and normal annual inspections are all the maintenance your mobile home siding will need.

 - Resistance to Moisture – Moisture is often the culprit when wood siding becomes damaged and often happens more often than you’d think.
 Neglect is the main reason why wood suffers from moisture damage, which happens all too often as homeowners struggle to keep up with the demands.
 Moisture will not soak into TruLog steel siding nor will it grow mold or mildew.

 - Resistance to Pest Damage – Insects typically target wood clad homes as a source of food.
 These insects obviously won’t have any interest in steel siding.
 Wildlife, such as woodpeckers, that can wreak major havoc on a home also won’t have any interest in your TruLog siding since their diet of insects won’t be around.